coredns/coredns.io/content/explugins/pdsql.md

 ~~~

 ## Install Driver
-pdsql need db driver for dialect, to install a driver you need to add import in plugin.cfg, like
+pdsql needs db drivers for dialect, to install a driver you need to add an import in `plugin.cfg`, like

 ~~~ txt
 pdsql_mysql:github.com/jinzhu/gorm/dialects/mysql
 pdsql_sqlite:github.com/jinzhu/gorm/dialects/sqlite
 ~~~

-pdsql_mysql and pdsql_sqlite are meaningless, choose to prevent duplicated.
+pdsql_mysql and pdsql_sqlite are meaningless, specified to prevent duplicates.

 ## Examples

-Start a server on the 1053 port, use test.db as backend.
+Start a server on port `1053`, use `test.db` as backend.

 ~~~ corefile
 test.:1053 {